zstyblik/grafana.org/source/blog/temp/temp.md

 #### OpenTSDB

-OpenTSDB 2.2 is better supported.
-Now supports millisecond precision.
+OpenTSDB 2.2 is better supported and now supports millisecond precision.

 ### Improved code, and reduced technical debt

-The styling system has seen a massive update and cleaned up.
+The styling system has seen a massive update and clean-up.
 Grafana 1.x and 2.x were built on a shaky and old style foundation based on Bootstrap 2.3, followed by a Bootswatch dark theme, followed by many custom overrides.
 This has been completely removed, and we have